£10 Off Orders Over £250 (Inc Vat)

 Step 5: Seal the film

-Once the draught excluder film is stuck into place, use a standard hairdryer on a low to medium heat setting to gently heat the film along the edges.
+Once the draught excluder film is stuck into place, use a standard hairdryer on a low or medium heat to gently heat the film along the edges.
 As you heat the film, it will shrink and conform to the frame, creating a tight draught barrier.

 Start on the lowest heat setting and keep the hairdryer moving to prevent overheating and potential damage to the film.